carlgira/traffic_sign_classification/README.md

 - Image shear
 - Brightness

+*Grayscale transformation was tried but no improvement was achieved*

 ## Neural Network Models

 I wanted to try some combinations on lenet to see how the changes improve the accuracy of the model.